alexdmccabe/JSendResponse/README.md

 # JSendResponse
-JSendResponse Component for HttpFoundation based applications (Symfony, Silex, Laravel, Drupal etc.)
+JSendResponse component for [HttpFoundation](https://github.com/symfony/http-foundation) based applications (Symfony, Silex, Laravel, Drupal, etc.).
+It follows the [JSend](https://github.com/omniti-labs/jsend) specification, allowing you to give consistent JSON responses to your users.

 **Note**: This repository is a fork of [Junker/JSendResponse](https://github.com/Junker/JSendResponse).
 See the [changelog](#changelog) for modification history.